sorukumar/LightningDS/README.md

 ## Contributing

-Contributions are welcome!
+LightningDS is an open-source project maintained by Bitcoin Data Labs.
+Contributions are welcome from the community!
 Please feel free to submit a Pull Request.

+### Contributors
+Saurabh Kumar - Project Lead

 ## License